 ACS Breast Cancer Screening Guidelines

-The ACS offers the following guidelines for breast cancer screening:
+The American Cancer Society® (ACS) offers the following guidelines for breast cancer screening:

 - All women should become familiar with the potential benefits, limitations and harms associated with breast cancer screening